-Quizzes & Exams: Exams and quizzes are closed-book tests and students are required to take them at the announced time.
-All exams will be given during class meetings and all quizzes during Problem Sessions (Math 2420.398, Wednesday, 8:00am-9:50am, JSOM 2.803).
+Exams: There will be three examinations (Exam I, Exam II and Exam III).
+Exams are closed-book tests and students are required to take them at the announced time unless extreme circumstances, acceptable to the instructor, arise.
+Missed exams and assignments are a zero.
 Students are expected to inform the instructor of suspected honor code violations.
-Show all details of your work for each problem you solve during exams and quizzes (unsupported answers will receive little or no credit).
-Graphing calculator, programmable calculators, or calculators with non-numeric displays are NOT ALLOWED during quizzes and exams.
-Graded quizzes and exams will be returned to you as soon as possible.
+Show all details of your work for each problem you solve during exams (unsupported answers will receive little or no credit).
+Graded exams will be returned to you as soon as possible.
 Any document not picked up by the end of finals week will be destroyed.
-The final exam will not be returned to students but held for review for one year.
+The last exam will not be returned to students but held for review for one year.